 Does lack of sleep cause weight gain?

-With the new year comes new resolutions, and each year, losing weight is the most popular resolution.
 Eating right, exercising, and avoiding fast food… it all sounds great.
 However, most people who resolve to lose weight may be ignoring a very important factor in both weight loss and overall health — a good night of sleep.
 How exactly are sleep and weight gain connected?
-Let’s explore this close relationship to help you make 2019 your healthiest year yet.
+Let’s explore this close relationship to help you make this year your healthiest year yet.

 The Connection Between Lack of Sleep and Weight Gain